Entanglemons: Cross-platform protected qubits from entanglement: Background

 Once again, like the spin coherent states, the connection between quantum and classical is provided by the parameter $d$ which tunes the fuzziness induced by quantum fluctuations.
 In the $d \rightarrow \infty$ limit, the generalized coherent states too are peaked around well-defined points on the six dimensional $\mathbb{C}$P(3) manifold.
 However, for finite $d$, quantum fluctuations of single boson observables around one such point are proportional to $1/d$, so this quantity plays the role of an effective Planck's constant and allows us to interpolate between the "most" quantum case for $d=1$ and the classical limit $d \rightarrow \infty$.
 The $d=1$ case is special in the sense that all quantum states turn out to be coherent states, because $\mathbb{C}$P(3) is isomorphic to the fundamental four-dimensional representation of SU(4) modulo an overall phase factor that is physically undetectable.

 Another familiar collective mode quantization story is that of superconducting qubits (or the quantum XY model).
 For the case of superconductors, the story starts with Leggett's observation that collective modes of superconducting circuits, resulting from the spontaneously broken global U(1) symmetry, can behave quantum mechanically.
 Such collective modes correspond to phase differences across Josephson junctions.
 This is the quantum degree of freedom that is used in modern superconducting qubits such as the transmon.
 The underlying classical phase-space is then the cylinder $S^1 \times \mathbb{R}$ with coordinates $\varphi$ (phase of the superconducting order parameter) and $L^z$ (z-component of angular momentum for quantum rotors) or $N$ (number of cooper pairs for superconductors).
-Importantly, here the phase-space is non-compact, i.e the effective Planck's constant is not quantized and depends on physical parameters of the microscopic model, eg: $E_J/E_C$ for a Josephson junction.
+Importantly, here the phase-space is non-compact and depends on physical parameters of the microscopic model, eg: $E_J/E_C$ for a Josephson junction.

 While the collective mode quantization for the entanglemon is similar to these above constructions, there is a differentiating component.
 Such a difference comes due to the higher-dimensional complex projective space in which the entanglement Bloch sphere is embedded and is responsible for the noise immunity of the qubit.
 The entanglemon branch of the spectrum is accompanied by two other harmonic oscillator modes corresponding to standard collective oscillations of spins and pseudospins, respectively.
 However, in the models we present, the two least energetic states of the entanglemon spectrum are the lowest energy states of the model, and are well separated from all the other states.
 The entanglemon spectrum, for model $U(1)^{\beta}$ has an anharmonic spectrum (like in the transmon, although with important differences).
 For the other model, model $\mathbb{Z}^\beta_2$, the continuous symmetry is reduced to the discrete $\mathbb{Z}_2$ subgroup and the qubit states are the associated doublet states.